White massacre

+J. M. White, murdered by the Apache Indians.

 The White massacre was an engagement between American settlers and a band of Utes and Jicarilla Apaches that occurred in northeastern New Mexico on October 28, 1849.
 It became notable for the Indians' kidnapping of Mrs. Ann White, who was subsequently killed during an Army rescue attempt a few weeks later.

 Prelude

 In October, 1849, James White, a merchant who plied his trade between Independence, Missouri, and Santa Fe, New Mexico, was traveling west with a wagon train led by a well-known wagon master, François Xavier Aubry.
 After the wagon train passed what was considered the dangerous part of the trip, it encamped.
 White, a veteran of the trail, along with his wife Ann and baby daughter and "negro servant", plus a German named Lawberger and several others, then decided to separate from the train and advance to Santa Fe alone.
 After a few days of traveling by themselves, they paused at a well-known landmark called the Point of Rocks, between Rock Creek and the Whetstone Branch.
 (Neither of the two locations can be located on a modern New Mexico map, but the Whetstone can be found on an 1876 map of New Mexico).